lodgeit-labs/FOL_solvers/wiki/SWIPL-and-prolog-notes.md

 https://github.com/mndrix/func/issues/12 (?)

 https://github.com/awto/fnotation
-	confuses gtrace? with so many bugs, it would be better if gtrace showed the generated codo, like it happens with my dict macro, but it doesnt puts statements in the wrong place:
+	confuses gtrace? with so many bugs, it would be better if gtrace showed the generated code, like it happens with my dict macro, but it doesnt puts statements in the wrong place:
 		doesnt play with ( -> ; ),
 		doesnt play with yall